mauriciotogneri/factorio/README.md

 # Factorio

 ## General
-* Survive certain amount of enemy waves
+* survive certain amount of enemy waves
-* Building sizes: 1 (1x1), 2 (2x2) and 3 (3x3)
+* building sizes: 1 (1x1), 2 (2x2) and 3 (3x3)
-* Buildings can be improved: the bigger the level, the more efficient/powerful but the more energy they require
+* buildings can be improved: the bigger the level, the more efficient/powerful but the more energy they require

-junction: only allows resources to continue moving in the same direction
-router: distribute items to all three other directions (alternating)
-sorter: selects a list of objects that will allow to pass in the same direction they came. all other resources will go the two other ways (alternating)
-overflow: allows resources to continue in the same direction but if it's full, it will send them in the two other directions

-save automatically after X seconds move with ASDW mines?
+* save automatically after X seconds
+* move camera with ASDW
+* mines?

 ## Resources
 * primary
-    * energy
-    * oil
     * coal
     * iron
     * copper
     * stone
+    * energy
+    * oil
     * uranium/plutonium
 * secondary
     * barrel = iron + coal